rhagarty/app-modernization/README.md

     In order to deploy, you will need to update the associated **config** repo, using the **Version ID** value displayed on the instructions page.

-1. Update config file with version ID
+1. Update staging config file with Release build version ID

     Using the editor directly in your GitHub config repo, edit the environments/staging/environment.yaml file.